 CEO & GENERAL MANAGER

-Lee Irons is a scientist, engineer, and entrepreneur.
+Lee is a scientist, engineer, and entrepreneur.
 Throughout his career, he has developed a skill and enjoyment of solving problems, especially the intractable ones.
-He has faced such problems in the fields and industries of computational space plasma physics, nuclear power propulsion, contaminated environment remediation, radioactive and hazardous waste management, power plant design engineering, and shipbuilding.
+He has faced such problems in the fields and industries of space plasma physics research, energy production, hazardous environment decontamination and remediation, and large-scale engineering and construction projects.
 In his role as CEO and General Manager of Deep Space Ecology, he is the chief visionary for the company, working with his executive team, technical advisory board, engineering team, and partners on solving the problems of food security and extreme agriculture on Earth and in space.